Balsamic Vinaigrette Dressing

 I gave up buying salad dressing years ago because they don’t hold a candle to homemade dressing.
 They’re full of preservatives, sodium and sugar, and they just ruin a salad.

-I take a few minutes each week to prep 1-2 homemade dressings and boom!
+I take a few minutes each week to prep dressings like my Greek salad dressing and apple cider vinegar dressing and boom!
 My salads taste a whole lot fresher.

 This balsamic dressing recipe has been a staple for years.
 This dressing is sweet and tangy, with the savory flavor of dijon mustard and a bit of lemon juice to make the flavors shine extra bright.